 Q: Will the sales tax increase negatively impact retail businesses?

-In preparation for this process the Salt Lake City Finance Department met with two nearby cities, Murray and South Salt Lake, to discuss their recent sales tax increases and what impact, if any, those increases had on business revenues.
+In preparation for the process to increase the City’s portion of sales tax, the Salt Lake City Finance Department met with two nearby cities, Murray and South Salt Lake, to discuss their recent sales tax increases and what impact, if any, those increases had on business revenues.
 Their studies of sales before and after the sales tax increase noted no negative impacts as a result of the increase.

 Q: How will the sales tax increase effect lower- and fixed-income residents?